-Security experts are always reminding you that your accounts should always have a strong password.
-The only problem with that is that remembering strong passwords for various accounts can be almost impossible.
-The question you may ask yourself is where you can keep your passwords.
+Security experts are always reminding us that our online accounts should always have strong passwords.
+The only problem is that remembering strong passwords for various accounts can be almost impossible.
+The question you may ask yourself is: where should you keep your passwords?

-The answer to that question is debatable, but if you decide to keep your passwords in your Safari browser, the following guide will show you how to do that so that the next time you need to sign into your accounts, you won’t have to depend on a third-party app.
+The answer to that question is debatable, but if you decide to keep your passwords in your Safari browser, the following guide will show you how to do that.
+So, the next time you need to sign in to your accounts, you won’t have to depend on a third-party app.

 How to Allow Safari to Save Your Passwords